Open-Science-Online-Grocery/online-grocery/README.md

 1. Update the app version.
 (This is done by using one of the git commands found in the comment of `config/app_version.yml`.
 Ask your project manager if you're unsure of what the new version should be.)

-1. Ensure you are on the SciMed VPN if you are working outside the office.

 1. Enable the maintenance page for the application: `bundle exec cap #{environment} maintenance:enable`.
 If you are deploying to staging environment you would enter
 `bundle exec cap staging maintenance:enable`